yt-project/yt/doc/source/visualizing/volume_rendering.rst

 a bit more work, but we will also provide several helper functions that attempt to create satisfactory default volume renderings.

-***needs ipython notebook with two examples here: one high-level one using the yt.volume_render() functionality and the other detailed example using yt.create_scene() to generate a base scene, then modifying all of the components, adding some opaque sources, changing the camera position, transfer function, lens, etc.  Then using "print scene" to display the useful __repr__ output for the scene and other VR classes.
-The text below could be useful too.
-Right now, we cannot use ipython notebooks with the VR infrastructure because there is no Scene.show() method.
-Once it is introduced we should be able to do this.***

 When the
 :func:`~yt.visualization.volume_rendering.volume_rendering.volume_render`
 function is called, first an empty